 Well, the old saw “if it ain’t broke, don’t fix it” doesn’t apply.
 City Hall isn’t broken, but it would surely be better with a manager overseeing the whole kit and caboodle instead of the current five-headed monster.

-Talk to movers and shakers in Saratoga Springs, and they’ll admit good things happen despite city government, not because of it.
+Talk to the experts from freight companies that pack and ship in Saratoga Springs, and they’ll admit good things happen despite city government, not because of it.
 If you’ve needed help or information from City Hall, as I have, you’re likely to have had to visit multiple offices in different departments to resolve a single issue.
 Capable, hard-working city employees privately share their frustrations with the setup.

 A Charter Review Commission of 15 citizens has concluded more than 13 months of extensive research, interviews and public discussions by voting, 11-2 (with two members absent), to present its on the Nov.
 7 general election ballot.
 Even the nay-sayers lauded the work of their conscientious colleagues.